raditsan/AttendedDashboard/readme.md

 ## About
-Simple Attended Login and Out
+Simple Attended Login and Out, [Bakcend and Front End]